-NetApp Introduces Continuous Delivery Solution Spot Ocean CD - Express Computer
+NetApp introduces continuous delivery solution Spot Ocean CD - Express Computer

-NetApp, a global, cloud-led, data-centric software company, introduced Spot Ocean CD, a continuous delivery solution for Kubernetes.
+NetApp introduced Spot Ocean CD, a continuous delivery solution for Kubernetes.
 Ocean CD complements and extends Spot Ocean, optimising delivery of cloud applications by automating deployment strategies across clusters and workloads.
-The combination of Spot Ocean and Ocean CD extends our Kubernetes automation and optimisation solutions to application delivery, reducing complexity and burdens for DevOps teams while connecting how applications are delivered with how they are operated in production to provide greater agility, reliability, and efficiency.
+The combination of Spot Ocean and Ocean CD extends our Kubernetes automation and optimisation solutions to application delivery, reducing complexity and burdens for DevOps teams while connecting how applications are delivered with how they are operated in production to provide greater agility, reliability and efficiency.

 Organisations rely on the ability to deploy and operate cloud-native applications with speed, scale and confidence to support critical business priorities and initiatives.
 However, the already overstretched DevOps teams that they depend on to make that possible face daunting challenges and time-consuming work to deliver increasingly complex applications in a consistent, repeatable and reliable way.
 The delivery process typically contains hundreds of deployments over multiple clusters and is conducted by dozens of developer stakeholders.
 These challenges increase the risk of frequent failures in delivery that slow down application innovation and impact reliability, frustrating application teams and adding to DevOps and operations burdens.